'Game of Thrones' season 7 premiere date revealed via fan torture

 The news came via a video of a very slowly melting block of ice.
-The footage was delayed when the live stream suddenly cut out about 15 minutes in, leaving fans in the dark for another 15 minutes until an already uneventful video started up again, only to again cut out and start up again.
+The footage was delayed when the live stream suddenly cut out about 15 minutes in, leaving fans in the dark for another 15 minutes until an already uneventful video started again, only to then cut out and start again.

 Over an hour after the Facebook Live video first started streaming, the ice finally "melted" enough to reveal the premiere date, and we got a nifty little audio montage hinting at battles to come.